NethermindEth/fremen/README.md

 ### Critical Challenges

-The full realization of Fremens.ai depends on significant advances in blockchain oracle technology.
+The full realization of Fremen.life depends on significant advances in blockchain oracle technology.
 The current oracle problem—reliably bringing real-world data and events on-chain—remains one of the core challenges in blockchain technology.
 While projects like [TruthTok](https://github.com/NethermindEth/TruthTok) are making strides in verifiable sensors, bridging the physical-digital divide at scale requires breakthrough innovations in:

 - Trustless real-world data verification
 - Decentralized sensor networks